 Outlook: McDonald’s is best in class.
 Investors should look past the quarterly earnings to the bigger picture.
 Its p/e ratio is the lowest of the group and the share price dip is an opportunity.

-(This article appeared in the Nov.
+(This is an edited version of an article that appeared in the Nov.
 4, 2019 edition of the Internet Wealth Builder.)

 Pingback: As fast food giants reopen, long lineups appear – Adam Mayers